The 5th Knowledge Management and Intellectual Capital Excellence Awards at ECKM 2019

 The application of Knowledge Management (KM) and Intellectual Capital (IC) can lead to considerable improvements in organisational efficiency and effectiveness, not to mention competitive advantage.
 However, examples of good practice in the employment of KM and/or IC are not easy to find.
 The KM and IC Excellence awards aims to showcase good examples of high quality KM and IC in practice.
 These examples will be considered through case histories and we welcome contributions from academics, business professionals and students.
 Examples of the use of KM and/or IC within a university are also welcome.

-The final round of the competition will be run alongside the 18th European Conference on Knowledge Management in Barcelona, Spain on the 7 – 8 September 2017
+The final round of the competition will be run alongside the 19th European Conference on Knowledge Management in Padua, Italy on the 6 – 7 September 2018

 To enter the competition this year we are asking, in the first instance, for a 300 word abstract describing the initiative.
 If your proposal is suitable you will be invited to submit a full case history of no more than 3000 words, which will be considered as an entry to the competition.
 A panel of international adjudicators will evaluate the case histories.